Sport in Bulgaria: Association football

 Football is the most popular sport in Bulgaria.
 Many Bulgarians closely follow the top Bulgarian league, currently known as the First Professional Football League; as well as the leagues of other European countries.
 The national team achieved its greatest success with a fourth-place finish at the 1994 FIFA World Cup in the United States.

 Dimitar Berbatov (Димитър Бербатов) currently ranks as one of the most famous Bulgarian football players.
 As of season 2012/2013, he plays for FC Fulham, rejoining with manager Martin Jol who brought him to England.
 Berbatov also spent four seasons at Manchester United, where he scored his first two goals for the team in their 3–0 win away to Aalborg in the Champions League group stage on 30 September 2008, less than a month after he joined the team.
-Georgi Asparuhov, nicknamed Gundi (1943–1971), also became extremely popular at home and abroad, having had offers from clubs in Italy and Portugal, and having won the Bulgarian football player №1 award for the twentieth century.
+Georgi Asparuhov, nicknamed Gundi (1943–1971), also became extremely popular at home and abroad, having had offers from clubs in Italy and Portugal, and having won the Bulgarian football player No.1 award for the twentieth century.
 Hristo Stoichkov has arguably become the best-known Bulgarian footballer of all time.
 His career peaked between 1992 and 1995, while he played for FC Barcelona, winning the Ballon d'Or in 1994.
 Additionally, he featured in the FIFA 100 rankings.
 Three Bulgarians have won the European top scorers' Golden Boot award: Hristo Stoichkov, Georgi Slavkov and Petar Jekov.

 CSKA Sofia is one of the two best-performing Bulgarian football clubs.
 Levski Sofia became the first Bulgarian team to participate in the modern UEFA Champions League in 2006/2007.
 Slavia Sofia, Lokomotiv Sofia and Litex Lovech have often played in the UEFA Europa League.
 More recently, Ludogorets Razgrad have become the country's dominant team, with an ongoing streak of six top-flight titles (2012–17).
 Other popular clubs include Botev Plovdiv, Cherno More Varna, Spartak Varna and Lokomotiv Plovdiv.